 An inventory of printed publications and documents published since 1501 is for the most part recorded in the Bamberg Catalogue.
 Completely documented are dissertations published since 1800, all current newspapers and magazines, and monographs published since 1925.

 Around 90 percent of literature published before 1925 is listed in the Bamberger Catalogue, but a complete directory can be found in completely so far only in internal card catalogues or repertories.
-If necessary, please contact the staff at the circulation desk.
+If necessary, please contact our staff.

 Only internal directories exist for graphic prints and drawings so far.
 Please send us an email if you have any questions about our collection.